 Commodore Waterhouse is the Naval Regional Commander for Northern England and the Isle of Man.

 He is the First Sea Lord’s Ambassador for the region, whose task is to ensure that the Naval Service is understood, respected and valued by the community it serves.

 He has been in post since 2017 and flies his Broad Pennant from his headquarters in Liverpool.

 Commodore Waterhouse joined the board of Broughton House as a trustee three years ago.

 He said: “My time on the board of Broughton House has given me a great fondness for not only the residents and staff, but also an understanding and drive to help deliver the wider aspirations and impact that the UK’s first Veteran Care Village and charity is seeking to achieve.

 “I could not be more pleased nor humbled to be asked to lead the trustees into this exciting new period for Broughton House.”

 Broughton House is being transformed into the UK’s first Veteran Care Village in a £15m scheme.

-Commodore Waterhouse paid tribute to Sir Netar and to George Almond, who has stood down as one of two vice-chairmen of Broughton House.
+Commodore Waterhouse paid tribute to Sir Netar and to George Almond, who have stood down as chairmen of Broughton House.

 “Their contributions have been magnificent and we are extremely grateful to them for their many years of dedicated service to the region’s veterans,” he said.